ember-community-russia/awesome-ember/README.md

 - [Ember Gist](http://ember-gist.joostdvrs.com/) - Demo Ember CLI'eque apps using Github Gist.
 - [Ember Inspector](https://github.com/emberjs/ember-inspector) - Adds an Ember tab to Chrome or Firefox Developer Tools that allows you to inspect Ember objects in your application. - Officially maintained.
 - [Ember Perf](https://github.com/mike-north/ember-perf) - Measure user-percieved performance data in your ember.js app
-- [Ember Twiddle](https://ember-twiddle.com/) - An Ember Twiddle for multiples files which lets you save your work in Github.
 - [ember-cli-diff](http://www.ember-cli-diff.org/) - A simple tool to see differences between new ember apps.
 - [ember-cli](https://ember-cli.com/) - The command line interface for ambitious web applications.
 - [ember-data-model-maker](https://andycrum.github.io/ember-data-model-maker/) - UI to make ember-data models & payload examples